Skip to Content

 Raw Dog Food vs. Kibble (Pros and Cons)

-Kibble vs Raw Dog Food.
-A dog looking at some kibble and some raw meat.
+A dog looking at some kibble and some raw meat on a table

 Raw Dog Food: A Brief Overview

-A raw dog diet is a diet that is made up of 100% raw ingredients.
+A raw dog diet consists of 100% raw ingredients.
 You can mix raw dog food with kibble or wet dog food.
 But you cannot mix anything processed or cooked with raw dog food if your dog is on a raw diet.

-Since kibble’s pros and cons were addressed from a kibble-only standpoint, raw dog food’s pros and cons will also be viewed from a raw-only perspective.
+Since the pros and cons of kibble were addressed from a kibble-only standpoint, the pros and cons of raw dog food will also be viewed from a raw-only perspective.

 A Selection of Raw Foods for Dogs.